-April 25, 2014 - CAS attended the "Ironworkers Outstanding Apprentice Competition and Annual Contractors/Construction Professionals Open House".
+April 24, 2015 – CAS and AD attended the “Ironworkers Outstanding Apprentice Competition and Annual Contractors/Construction Professionals Open House”.
 This event was held in conjunction with and at the Ironworkers Union Local #3 Apprenticeship School.
-The CAS received cross training in Ironworker construction activity.
-In addition, the CAS provided updated OSHA information and answered numerous questions relating to the construction standards from a variety of construction contractors/professionals throughout the day event.
+The CAS and AD received cross training in Ironworker construction activity.
+In addition, the CAS and AD provided updated OSHA information and answered numerous questions relating to the construction standards from a variety of construction contractors/professionals throughout the day event.

-May 1, 2014 - Member company representatives attended the annual Mid-Atlantic Safety and Health Alliance (MASHA) Safety and health Conference.
-CAS presented an OSHA update as the closing keynote speaker.
+May 1, 2015 – Member company representatives attended the annual Mid-Atlantic Safety and Health Alliance (MASHA) Safety and health Conference.
+The CAS, AD, AAD of W&H, and Industry Representatives participated on a roundtable panel discussion as a closing event for the conference.
+The topic of discussion was OSHA's Temporary Worker Initiative/Policies along with discussion on misclassification of workers.
 AD and CAS participated in an OSHA roundtable question and answer session.
-In addition, the AD and CAS met with representatives and discussed safety and health issues and concerns throughout the day.
+In addition, the Pittsburgh OSHA Office staffed an information table providing handouts and interacted with representatives discussing safety and health issues and concerns throughout the day.

-June 3, 2014 - As part of the Fall Protection Stand Down, member company employees participated in tool box training sessions at a Partnership site.
-The AD, CAS, and AAD participated by providing fall protection talking points and updated fatality stats.
+May 14, 2015 – As part of the Fall Protection Stand Down, member company employees participated in tool box training sessions at a Partnership site.
+The AD and CAS participated by providing fall protection talking points and updated fatality stats.

 Throughout this evaluation period, the CAS has e-mailed safety alerts on product defects relating to a mobile horizontal lifeline and electric powered hand tools.